KevinLongProfessional/PIXELATOR/README.md

 # Pixelator

-A small app which allows the user to paste an image onto a canvas and then pixelate said image.
+A small Angular app which allows the user to paste an image onto a canvas and then pixelate said image.

+Use ng serve to run it.